tc39/proposal-async-context/README.md

 };
 ```

-In the example above, `trackStart` and `trackEnd` don't share same lexical scope, and they are capable of
+In the example above, `trackStart` and `trackEnd` don't share same lexical scope with actual code functions,
-reentrance.
+and they are capable of reentrance thus capable of concurrent multi-tracking.

 # Prior Arts